 Kam Heong (Golden Fragrance) Prawns

-Cooking this festive season?
-Check out: Chinese Lunar New Year Recipes

-With Chinese New Year Recipes
+- Chinese New Year Recipes

 The spice blend includes dried shrimps, curry powder, shallots and garlic.
 This sauce is popularly used to stir fry clams, crabs and in this case, prawns.
 The word for prawn sounds like “ha” in Cantonese and some other Chinese dialects, symbolizing laughter (笑 “哈哈”) and happiness in the new year.